mpostol/OPC-UA-OOI/Networking/SemanticData/README_AMQPMapping.md

 Authentication shall be performed according to the configured `AuthenticationProfileUri` of the `PubSubConnection`, `DataSetWriterGroup`, `DataSetWriter` or `DataSetReader` entities.
 If no authentication information is provided in the form of `ResourceUri` and `AuthenticationProfileUri`, SASL Anonymous is implied.
 If the authentication profile specifies SASL PLAIN authentication, a separate connection for each new Authentication setting is required.

+> MP NOTE:
+>
-> This requirements are not clear because it is not related to Publisher/Subscriber interoperability- it is not common knowledge necessary to communicate over AMQP.
+>This requirements are not clear because it is not related to Publisher/Subscriber interoperability- it is not common knowledge necessary to communicate over AMQP.
 This parameter could be relevant for the **PubSub Application** and **Container** interoperability.
-This section must revisited after getting more.
+This section must be revisited after getting more.

 #### `Quality of Service`